anthonyec/website/cases/findbot/index.md

 I spent a long time trying to get AFP ([Apple File Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol)) to work on the Raspberry Pi.
 I did find an apt package that allowed me to connect to the server via AFP but hit a dead end when it did not play nicely with the `fs` module.

 The project stalled for a bit until I realised one day that our server is a Synology NAS and had an API.
 I spent a good while backward engineering it's API from a single PDF that Synology provided on their website.
 However, instead I ended up a [npm package](https://www.npmjs.com/package/synology) that someone else already created.
 Using the API made indexing really simple.
-All that was required to do was called GET requests to specific folders and save the JSON result.
+All that was required to do was call `GET` requests to specific folders and save the JSON result.

 ## Separating concerns
 Up until this point, the snbot had been monolithic in structure.
 Project indexing, searching and chat bot interface were tightly coupled.
 While this allowed me to get things up and running quickly, it hindered further development.